 "Average annual [coastal erosion] shoreline change rate" means the average annual rate of shoreline change as determined by [the] a historical shoreline change [coastal erosion] study performed under this chapter.

-"Beach" means a coastal landform primarily composed of sand that is established and shaped by wave action and tidal processes.
-"Beach" includes sand deposits in nearshore submerged areas, or sand dunes or upland beach deposits landward of the shoreline.
+"Beach" means a coastal landform primarily composed of sand from eroded rock, coral, or shell material, or any combination thereof, that is established and shaped by wave action and tidal processes.
+"Beach" includes sand deposits in nearshore submerged areas (i.e., where sediment motion is induced by waves alone), or sand dunes or upland beach deposits landward of the shoreline.

 "Board" means the board of land and natural resources.